turekaj/billy-b-assistant/README.md

 - Realtime conversations using OpenAI GPT-4o-mini
 - 3D-printable backplate for housing USB microphone and speaker
-- Lip-synced audio playback using audio chunk analysis
-- Head and mouth motion controlled via GPIO and PWM
+- Lightweight web UI for editing configuration, logs, and systemd service control
+- Support for the Modern Billy hardware version with 2 motors as well as the Classic Billy hardware version (3 motors)
 - Physical button to start/interact/intervene
 - Personality system with configurable traits (e.g., snark, charm)
 - MQTT support:
- - for status updates (idle, speaking, listening)
+ - sensor with status updates of Billy (idle, speaking, listening)
  - `billy/say` topic for triggering spoken messages remotely (feature in beta)
  - Raspberry Pi Safe Shutdown command
 - Home Assistant command passthrough using the Conversation API
-- Lightweight web UI for editing configuration, logs, and systemd service control
 - Custom Song Singing and animation mode

 ---